Chambers37/TripTides/README.md

 ## Future Development
 - **User Profiles**: Displaying user information and favorite destinations.
 - **Extended Community Features**: Commenting, liking, and replying on destination discussion pages.
-- **Destination Search**: Use the Google Places API to search for attractions within a certain radius around a zip code.
 - **Weather Forecasts**: View upcoming weather forecasts for destinations based on date range and location.
 - **Favorites**: Logged-in users can favorite destinations to easily revisit them.
 - **Destination Pages**: Each destination has a dedicated page where users can post information, share travel tips, and discuss their experiences.